Optoma unveils UHZ50 entry-level 4K laser projector

 The UHZ50 produces its 4K on-screen image with a 1080p projector panel and the company's True 4K pixel-shifting technology that rapidly alternates the position of the chip to fill the picture with a full 3840 x 2160 resolution.

-The light is focused through a 1.3x zoom manual lens which features a vertical +10 percent shift and a throw ratio of 1.21:1 - 1.59:1.
-There is also keystone correction and warp control to help get the picture fit your screen and installation position.
+The light is focused through a 1.3x zoom manual lens which features a vertical +10 per cent shift and a throw ratio of 1.21:1 - 1.59:1.
+There is also keystone correction and warp control to help get the picture to fit your screen and installation position.

 Optoma has fitted the UHZ50 with three HDMI 2.0 sockets (including one with eARC) and USB sockets for local media playback too.
 Your other output audio options are through a 3.5mm socket or an S/PDIF but there are also 2 x 10W integrated speakers to lean on as well.